Local and global boundary rigidity and the geodesic X-ray transform in the normal gauge

 where now we are mapping to (tangential) one-forms rather than scalars in the one-forms setting.
-Again, this is better considered as the normal-tangential component of the map giving $L_0$, without projection to tangential-tangential tensors, for that is, by \eqref{eq:L-tensors}, trivializing the normal 1-forms with $x^{-2}\,dx$ as in the 1-form setting,
+Again, this is better considered as the normal-tangential component of the map $L$ restricted to tangential-tangential tensors, for that is, by \eqref{eq:L-tensors}, trivializing the normal 1-forms with $x^{-2}\,dx$ as in the 1-form setting,

 which gives exactly this result when $\chi_1(s)=s\chi(s)$.
 The resulting $N_{1,\digamma}$ still has the same even/odd properties as the $L_1$ considered in the one form setting due to the odd number $1+2=3$ of vector/one-form factors appearing.
 Correspondingly, calculations as above would give a real principal type system if there were no $\Span\{\eta\}^\perp\otimes \Span\{\eta\}^\perp$ components.